adalca/medical-datasets/README.md

 #### [Studyforrest](http://studyforrest.org/data.html)
 Few subjects, but many modalities (T1,T2,SWI,Angio,DWI, fMRI during Forrest Gump at 3T (audio+visual+eyetracking+physio) and 7T (audio+physio only), some audio tasks, and other important visual tasks)

+#### Fundus imaging
+There are several datasets out there, including several in the [grand-challenges](https://www.grand-challenge.org)
+as well as some [part of Biobank](http://biobank.ctsu.ox.ac.uk/crystal/label.cgi?id=100016)

 ## Unrelated but useful or fun

 [Moment in time](http://moments.csail.mit.edu/)